CHANGES TO THE LAW

 Can be used in public spaces where tobacco smoking and vaping are permitted.

-Banned in areas frequented by children including community beaches, parks and playgrounds.
+Banned in areas frequented by children including school properties, community beaches, parks, sports fields, skate parks and playgrounds.

 Use of cannabis in any form is banned for all occupants in a motor vehicle.